60 second guide to making a successful flood claimThousands of homes face weekend flood warnings

 If you're unhappy with the way your claim is handled by your insurance company and/or loss adjuster, you should complain to them directly in the first instance.

 If the problem is not resolved to your satisfaction, you can contact the Financial Ombudsman Service.
-Read our guide How to complain about financial services for more details.
+Read our guide for more details.

 Can I get home insurance if I live in a flood area?